cloud36/causalcuriosity/mmm_carryover_and_shape_effects.md

 * MAPE: 0.12
 * MAE:  0.026

-I expect this the in-sample fit to be pretty good.
+I expect this in-sample fit to be pretty good.
 1) becuase it's in-sample and 2) because we generated the data with the same functional form we are modeling.
-So, it boils down to how well the MCMC approimation works.
+So, it boils down to how well the MCMC approximation works.

 ### True Parameters versus Approximated Parameters.